Updates twice per day, weekdays, by 8AM and again by 7:30PM.

 Link to my weather instrument reading on Weather Underground - Weather Readings

-Precipitation amounts have been updated for April- Link
+Precipitation totals have been updated through November - Link

 I have updated ALL contact me e-mail addresses on the site.
 If you tried one, and I did not respond, please try again.
 I ALWAYS respond.

+Got a cool weather picture?
+Email it to me using the above address.
+Please let me know if I can use your name, and at the very least, include a location.
 Those pixs and video will be posted here: Storm Pix/Video Page.
-Please let me know if I can use your name, and at the very least, include a location.

 I feature a 'Picture of the Week' every Friday.
 Do you have a great picture you would like to share?
 I would be happy to post your best shots in that weekly feature.
 Contact me if you are interested.